Skip to main content

 You didn’t sign a lease to live in a petri dish.

-But here you are—coughing every morning, watching dark patches spread across the bathroom ceiling, maybe even dealing with headaches or sinus infections that just won’t go away.
-You’ve told your landlord.
+But here you are—coughing every morning, watching dark patches spread across the bathroom ceiling, maybe even dealing with headaches or sinus infections that just won't go away.
+According to the EPA, mold contributes to approximately 21% of U.S. asthma cases, making indoor mold a serious public health concern.
+You've told the landlord.
 Twice.
 Three times.
-Maybe you sent a text, maybe you filled out a maintenance request form.
+Maybe a text was sent, maybe a maintenance request form was filed.
 And the response?
 Crickets.
 Or worse—a half-hearted coat of paint slapped over the problem like it never existed.
+Under Colorado law, landlords must maintain rental properties in habitable condition, as required by C.R.S. § 38-12-503, which includes addressing moisture and mold issues promptly.
+Proper mold remediation typically costs between $2,000 and $6,000, depending on severity.
+When landlords ignore mold complaints and fail to meet their legal obligations, tenants may have grounds for legal action to recover damages and ensure safe living conditions.

 That’s not a maintenance issue.
 That’s negligence.
 And in Colorado, it’s actionable.